timothelaborie/deeplearningproject/README.md

 ## files

+### datasets folder
+each dataset has its own folder, containing a bunch of .npy files:
+- train and train_labels: the original train set
+- test and test_labels: the original test set
+- mixup and mixup_labels: the train set, along with random pairs of interpolated images
+- test_blurred: blurred test images
+- vae_images and vae_latent: random images from the vae with their corresponding latent vector, used to train a model to retrieve the latent vector
+- vae and vae_labels: the train set, augmented by interpolated images from the VAE

-### dcgan.ipynb
+### dcgan.py and gan.py
 generates interpolated images using a gan.

-TODO: improve and fix the part that finds the latent vector
+### VAE.py
+generates interpolated images using a VAE.

-### cnn.ipynb
+### cnn.py and deepfool.py
-classifies the dataset and obtains an accuracy score.

-TODO: setup some code so it runs on all the augmented datasets and prints the accuracy/robustness for each
+obtains an accuracy and robustness score for each of the various augmented datasets.

-### gen_datasets.ipynb
+### dump_orig_datasets.py
-saves mnist to a file so other data can be appended, also interpolates images using mixup.
+saves mnist, cifar-10 etc to a file so other data can be appended

-TODO: add the other 2 datasets
+### mixup.py
+interpolates images using mixup

+### blurring.py
+blurs test images